JaeYoonKim72/GMStool/README.md

   - -is option means the number of top markers to select initially from the priority of GWAS markers.
 If the preset option is defined (-pre), the -is option is ignored and the preset markers are considered initial markers.
   - -ss option indicates the number of markers to select at one time in the marker selection algorithm.
 It is recommended to select one marker at one time.
   - -gpu option determines whether to use the GPU when calculating the RR-BLUP method.
 Depending on the GPU and system settings, it may not be possible in some computation environments.
   - -all option determines whether to calculate the accuracy of all markers for the validation-set in each CV.
+This accuracy can be used as a reference for the minimum accuracy that the finally selected markers should have.
+  - -t option

         Usage:
              GMStools.MS.v1.R -m [METHOD] -g [GENO] -p [PHENO] -gw [GWAS] -i [INFO] -pre [PRESET] -cv [CV] -a [ACC] -d [INCREMENT] -is [INTIAL SNPs] -ss [SNPS_SELECTED] -gpu [GPU_USAGE] -all [ALL_SNPs] -t [TIME]

         Description of arguments:
              -m METHOD,         Selection method (RRblup, RF, or RRblup_RF).
              -g GENO,           Genotype file (Essential).
              -p PHENO,          Phenotype file (Essential).
              -gw GWAS,          GWAS result file.
 If GWAS file is not provided, GMStool calculates marker effects internally (Essential or optional).
              -i INFO,           Marker information file.
 Required if GWAS file is not provided (Optional; Default NULL).
              -pre PRESET,       Marker list to be selected in advance (Optional; Default NULL).
              -cv CV,            The number of cross validation (Default 3).
              -a ACC,            Goal of correlation rate (Default 0.9).
              -d INCREMENT,      Increament of correlation rate in marker selection (Default 0.001).
              -is INITIAL_SNPS,  The number of initial markers to be selected (>=2) (Default 5).
              -ss SNPS_SELECTED, The number of markers to be selected at one time (Default 1).
              -gpu GPU_USAGE,    If TRUE, RR-BLUP is calculated using GPU (Default FALSE).
              -all ALL_SNPs,     If TRUE, correlation rates of all markers for validation sets are calculated, but it takes a lot of time (Default FALSE).
              -t TIME,           Runtime cut-off per each CV (Default 1 hour).

         Example of marker selection not using multithreading

           Rscript GMStools.MS.v1.R \